Bonifatius94/VebTrees/README.md

 Note: the predecessor operation is not implemented yet.

+As you can see, the special thing about van Emde Boas trees is that they scale with the universe size (upper bound of the largest number to possibly insert), rather than with the number of items inserted.
+Moreover O(log log u) makes those operations almost as efficient as constant time (e.g. log_2(log_2(2^64)) = log_2(64) = 6).

 ## Usage
 If you haven't done already, install dotnet to your dev machine.
 Following commands show how to install dotnet onto Ubuntu 20.04.